defold/doc/docs/en/manuals/unity.md

 ### Components
 In both engines, Game Objects can be extended with **"Components"**.
 Defold provides a minimal set of essential components.
 There is less distinction between 2D and 3D than in Unity (e.g., colliders), so there are fewer components overall, and some from Unity you may miss.

+#### Behaviour components

+In Unity, "component" often also means a custom `MonoBehaviour` that you attach to a GameObject.
+In Defold, the word "Component" usually refers to engine-level components such as Sprite, Collision Object, Factory, GUI, Sound, Model, Script, and so on.
+Therefore, when coming from Unity - developers usually treat Defold Script components same as `MonoBehaviour`, and this leads to some common pitfalls.

+Custom gameplay behaviour is usually not added as many separate script components on the same game object.
+Instead, it is commonly implemented in Lua modules and used by one host `.script`, or handled by a larger system script that controls many objects.
+We'll delve into this more deep in the code writing section below.

 Read more about [Defold Components here](/manuals/components/).

 The table below presents similar Unity components for quick lookup, with links for each Defold component manual: